Randomly Assigned First Differences?: Abstract

 \section{Abstract}

-We consider treatment-effect estimation using a first-difference regression of an outcome evolution $\Delta Y$ on a treatment evolution $\Delta D$.
-Under a causal model in levels with a time-varying effect, the regression residual is a function of the period-one treatment $D_{1}$.
+We consider a first-difference regression of an outcome evolution $\Delta Y$ on a treatment evolution $\Delta D$.
+If the treatment effect changes over time, the regression residual is a function of the period-one treatment $D_{1}$.
 Then, researchers should test if $\Delta D$ and $D_{1}$ are correlated: if they are, the regression may suffer from an omitted variable bias.
-To solve it, researchers may control nonparametrically for $E(\Delta D|D_{1})$.
-We use our results to revisit first-difference regressions estimated on the data of \cite{acemoglu2016import}, who study the effect of imports from China on US employment. $\Delta D$ and $D_{1}$ are strongly correlated, thus implying that first-difference regressions may be biased if the effect of Chinese imports changes over time.
-The coefficient on $\Delta D$ is no longer significant when controlling for $E(\Delta D|D_{1})$.
+To solve it, researchers may control for $E(\Delta D|D_{1})$.
+We revisit \cite{acemoglu2016import}, who study the effect of imports from China on US employment. $\Delta D$ and $D_{1}$ are correlated. $\Delta D$'s coefficient is less negative when controlling for $E(\Delta D|D_{1})$.